 Trump Redirects Foreign Aid Agency To Work On Pandemic.
 Congress Has Questions

 The renewed surge in coronavirus cases has left some states once again scrambling to find supplies of masks, gowns, gloves and other medical supplies.
-The shortages have drawn attention to President Trump's plan to help rebuild the national stockpile of these supplies — a plan that involves a little-known foreign aid agency.
+The shortages have drawn attention to President Trump's plan to help rebuild the national stockpile of these supplies — a plan that involves a little-known foreign investment agency.

-The U.S. International Development Finance Corporation (DFC) is just getting started on its new pandemic assignment.
+The U.S. International Development Finance Corp.
+(DFC) is just getting started on its new pandemic assignment.
 But the fact that it is involved at all is being questioned by some Democratic members of Congress who have called for an independent review of the agency's activities.

-They want to know why this new foreign aid agency — which has been up and running for less than a year — needs to be working on this daunting domestic issue.
+They want to know why this new foreign investment agency, which has been up and running for less than a year, needs to be working on this daunting domestic issue.

 "You have one job already.
 We want you to do that job well.
 It's a big job," a Democratic congressional aide told NPR, explaining the challenges of standing up a new agency.
 "And now the president has an idea and doesn't check with anybody."

-Some members of Congress and other Washington insiders were stunned to hear the president tell a group of Pennsylvania factory workers in May that he was giving the DFC a new job.
+Some members of Congress and other Washington insiders were stunned to hear the president tell a group of Pennsylvania factory workers in May that he was giving the Development Finance Corp. a new job.

 "This federal agency normally invests in economic development projects in other countries.
 I said, 'How about investing in our country?' " Trump said.